gdalle/DifferentiationInterface.jl/DifferentiationInterfaceTest/docs/src/tutorial.md

 )
 ```

-If you are too lazy to manually specify the reference, you can also provide an AD backend as the `correctness` keyword argument, which will serve as the ground truth for comparison.
+If you are too lazy to manually specify the reference, you can also provide an AD backend as the `ref_backend` keyword argument, which will serve as the ground truth for comparison.

 ## Benchmarking